In this video I offer a brief introduction to my upcoming Fall 2021 course “Interspecies Friendship.”

 In the short video, below, I briefly discuss my course Briny Exchanges: Literature, Commerce, and the Sea, which I taught in the Spring and Fall, 2021.

 The following are reading lists for a few courses I have taught:

 As I have learned from having designed and taught over 25 courses, including honors courses, composition courses, and intermediate and advanced literature courses, the same interests that fuel my research, namely drawing connections among diverse narratives, is a robust means of prompting student involvement.
 Bringing students’ own interests into the academic conversation creates a more equitable and engaged classroom.
 This approach to pedagogy has led to me receiving a Graduate Syllabus Prize (2017), the 2018 Excellence in Graduate Teaching Award and Fordham’s prestigious 2018-2019 Senior Teaching Fellowship, as well as being selected to participate in the 2021 MLA Teaching Institute.

 Courses I have taught include:

-Briny Exchanges: Literature, Commerce, and the Sea (Spring 2021)
+Briny Exchanges: Literature, Commerce, and the Sea (Spring, Fall 2021)

 Journeying and Storytelling (Fall 2020)